krzysztofzuraw/blog/src/posts/2016-05-22-ports-adapters.md

 ---
-title: Ports and Adapters in python - part one
+title: Ports and Adapters in python
 date: 2016-05-22
-permalink: "/blog/2016/ports-and-adapters-in-python-part-one/index.html"
+permalink: "/blog/2016/ports-and-adapters-in-python/index.html"
 ---

-**Welcome!
-Today I'm going to start series about how to use port and adapter design pattern in simple django application.**

 Let me explain a little bit what exactly ports and adapters design pattern is.
 According to this [article](http://a.cockburn.us/1807)